-At the turn of millenniums situation took a turn for the better.
+At the turn of a new millennium the situation took a turn for the better.
 New air routes to European countries were opened.
-For the first time in the last ten years the airline received new aircrafts.
-In 2001 modern airliners - Embraer 120 and Embraer 145 were taken on lease.
-In 2003 the airline's image was rebranded and airline's logo and coloration of the aircrafts was changed.
-In cooperation with state enterprise "Chisinau International Airport" a number of branch companies was created.
-These consisted of: ticket sales agency "Sky Alliance", "Aeroport-Catering"- passenger catering services, "Aeroport-Handling"- passenger and cargo check-in, their delivery on board of the aircraft and current maintenance of the aircrafts, "Aeroport-Petrol"- aircraft refuelling.
-New flights to Amsterdam, Vienna and Lisbon were launched.
-From August, 2004 aircompany started regular operations to the capital of Spain - Madrid.
-Fleet replenishment with two modern airliners Airbus-320 (the first one was received in September, 2003, the second one- in February,2004) was a remarkable event.
-That led to substantial increase in passenger transportation and in flow of traffic.
+For the first time in the last ten years there were purchased new aircraft.
+In 2001 the company has taken on lease modern aircraft - Embraer 120 and Embraer 145 type.
+In 2003 the company has changed its image through creating a new logo and changing the external design, by repainting the aircraft.
+In cooperation with the state enterprise Chisinau International Airport there were created a number of related companies - Sky Alliance (ticket sales agency), Aeroport-Catering (passenger catering services), Aeroport-Handling (passenger and cargo check-in, their delivery on board of the aircraft and daily maintenance of the aircrafts), Aeroport-Petrol (aircraft fuelling).
+There were launched new flights to Amsterdam, Vienna and Lisbon.
+From August 4, 2004, Air Moldova started regular flights to Madrid.
+An important event for the air company Air Moldova was completion of the fleet with two modern aircraft Airbus-320.
+Purchase of these aircraft in September 2003 and February 2004 led to a considerable increase of the number of passengers and volume of cargo transported.